 Even a sturgeon over 5 feet long or a giant carp is not out of the question while steelhead fishing on the Niagara River.

 The steelhead start entering the river in September and can be caught sometimes as late as June.
 Peak season is November and December, and March and April.

-The average steelhead on the Niagara river will be 5 to 7 pounds but 20 pound steelhead are possible.
-The abundance of steelhead in the Niagara River makes this river stand out from the rest and it is arguable the best steelhead river in the Great Lakes Region.
+The average steelhead on the Niagara River will be 5 to 7 pounds but 20-pound steelhead are possible.
+The abundance of steelhead in the Niagara River makes this river stand out from the rest and it is arguably the best steelhead river in the Great Lakes Region.

-Due to the large numbers of steelhead, the Niagara River is often a perfect pick for experienced anglers or beginners.
+Due to the large number of steelhead, the Niagara River is often a perfect pick for experienced anglers or beginners.